maleroyfr/ServiceUIClone/README.md

-Below is an example of a README.md file you can use on GitHub for your BitLocker PIN UI project:

----

 # BitLocker PIN UI

 A production-ready Win32 application for setting the BitLocker startup PIN on drive C:.
 This tool uses WMI to call BitLocker management APIs, provides robust input validation, and offers a modern-looking user interface with logging capabilities.